zaphosting/docs/docs/cryofall-firststeps-connect.md

 ---
 id: cryofall-firststeps-connect
 title: "Cryofall: Connect to the server"
-description: Information about various ways on how to connect to your Cryofall server from ZAP-Hosting - ZAP-Hosting.com Documentation
+description: Information about various ways on how to connect to your Cryofall server from ZAP-Hosting
 sidebar_label: Connect to the server
 services:
   - gameserver-cryofall